 One of the most difficult parts of a sheet metal worker’s job is manipulating the large, cumbersome parts into place for installation and anchoring them there.
 They must be able to do this in a variety of situations and environments, from high on a ladder for rain gutters to by the side of the road for street signs.
 The most common type of job, however, takes place inside, crafting ductwork for heating, ventilation, and air conditioning systems.

-Moving to Tallahassee, FL?
-Find some basic demographic data about Tallahassee, FL below.
+Moving to Tallahassee, Florida?
+Find some basic demographic data about Tallahassee, Florida below.